 The Lamson Library Collection Development Policy describes materials we actively add to the collection and indicates the level of acquisition to which we aspire.
 This document also includes the ALA (American Library Association) Library Bill of Rights, the Freedom to Read statement, and the Intellectual Freedom Statement as supported by Lamson Library.

-Lamson Library welcomes donations of money, books, and other appropriate material.
+Lamson Library welcomes donations of money, books, and other appropriate materials.
 The gifts are evaluated by the same standards as purchased materials.
-While most books are accepted as donations, only those which are appropriate for the collection are added.
+Only those which are appropriate for the collection are added.
+In accordance with the Association of College and Research Libraries’ “Statement on Appraisal of Gifts,” the library will not appraise any gift to the library.

-Because of space limitations and processing costs, many gifts are not added to the collection, such as:
+In order to maintain a collection that supports the information needs of the academic community, many gifts are not added to the collection, such as:

+Donors should submit a Gift Form, available from the Information Desk.
 Lamson Library reserves the right to accept or decline any gift.
-The gifts not being selected to include in the library collection will NOT be returned to the donor.
+The gifts not selected for the library collection cannot be returned to the donor.

 Annual InterLibrary Loan borrowing privileges at the Lamson Learning Commons for visiting scholars, aka the requestor, will allow books/materials to be requested through ILL via the PSU portal.
 Privileges cannot be assigned to anyone but the requestor.